aapoalas/denonomicon/static/contents/basics.md

 TypeScript runtime to access data and call functions from native dynamic libraries.
 On Linux a native library would be something like `libfoo.so`, while on Windows it would be `foo.dll`.
 Note that these are not executables.
-If running executables is required, then the `Deno.run` or `Deno.spawn` APIs can be used.
+If running executables is required, then the `Deno.spawn` API can be used.

 Deno FFI works with native libraries that use the C API.
 As an example, Deno FFI cannot call Rust libraries that do not expose C APIs using the `external "C"`